Statistics for Research Workers (SPSS)

 There are no formal prerequisites though it is expected that most participants will have studied mathematics at VCE level, or equivalent.
 Participants need to be comfortable with a limited amount of mathematical notation.
 The onus is on participants to check that the course suits their needs.
 Please do this carefully.

-- We have a discounted rate for University of Melbourne postgraduate students of $1100 (incl. $100 GST, GST does not apply if paying through your University department.)
+We have a discounted rate for University of Melbourne postgraduate students of $1100 (incl. $100 GST, GST does not apply if paying through your University school.)

 or contact Deb Maillardet on 8344 6995.

 There are no set textbooks for SRW.
 The set of notes developed by the Statistical Consulting Centre is used.
 Sometimes participants ask us for additional references.
 Here are some suggestions.